moggieuk/Happy-Hare/README.md

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) KlipperScreen Happy Hare Edition
 <img src="doc/mmu_main_printing.png" width="500" alt="KlipperScreen">

-Even if not a KlipperScreen user yet you might be interested in my [KlipperScreen version](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) simply to control your MMU.
+Even if not a KlipperScreen user yet you might be interested in my fork of KlipperScreen [Github link](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition) simply to control your MMU.
 It makes using your MMU the way it should be.
 Dare I say as easy at Bambu Labs ;-)  I run mine with a standalone Rasberry Pi attached to my buffer array and can control mutliple MMU's with it.

 Be sure to follow the install directions carefully and read the [panel-by-panel](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition/blob/master/docs/ERCF.md) documentation.